iBLUMe/VainGloryRichPresence/README.md

 ![Imgur](https://i.imgur.com/tXbreIp.jpg)

-This is an unofficial Vain Glory Rich Presence that you have to run manually.
+This is an unofficial Vain Glory Rich Presence, run with NodeJS.